17 content optimization mistakes affecting ROI

 I was able to find 17 of them.
 Let’s get straight to it.

-1. Missing out on the audience research
+1. Not doing audience research

 The biggest mistake while optimizing content is not considering for whom this content needs to be.
 If the audience reading your content is not right, how can you expect ROI?